mqudsi/tcpproxy/README.md

 Options:
     -b, --bind BIND_ADDR
-                        The address on which to listen for incoming requests, defaulting to localhost.
+                        The address on which to listen for incoming requests, defaulting to localhost
     -l, --local-port LOCAL_PORT
-                        The local port to which tcpproxy should bind to listening for requests, randomly chosen otherwise.
+                        The local port to which tcpproxy should bind to, randomly chosen otherwise
-    -d, --debug         Enables debug mode w/ connection logging.
+    -d, --debug         Enable debug mode w/ connection logging -h, --help          Print usage info and exit
+    -V, --version       Print version info and exit
 ```

 Where possible, sane defaults for arguments are provided automatically.